 Telemedicine is becoming more of a reality these days.
-The ability to remotely diagnose patients and provide a treatment plan drastically reduces the healthcare costs.
-It’s a win-win situation as the care is delivered to them as per their convenience.
+The ability to remotely diagnose patients and provide a treatment plan drastically reduces healthcare costs.
+It’s a win-win situation as the care is delivered to them at their convenience.
 It also enables healthcare professionals to serve remote and less populated areas without having to be physically present in the location.
-Imagine a situation where cardiovascular patients blood pressure and heart rate are regularly measured, and the data is fed back to cardiologists.
+Imagine a situation where cardiovascular patients’ blood pressure and heart rate are regularly measured, and the data is fed back to cardiologists.
 It can help the cardiologists to track all the vital metrics and make important suggestions to improve patient care.

 Aging population vulnerable to chronic disease

 The world population is aging, and people are living longer than ever before.
 Consequently, they require better healthcare attention than the general population.
 This tends to put a lot of strain on the healthcare system.
 It is estimated that by 2050, the population of people over the age of 65 is expected to reach nearly 1.5 billion.

 Industry analysts frequently point out that the healthcare industry is moving towards value-based care.
 It is shifting the financial incentive to a healthcare model where healthcare facilities and providers are compensated based on how their patients fare.
 It means the healthcare industry has to figure out a way to only perform necessary amounts of tests, visits, or procedures.
 Patient monitoring solutions can give healthcare professionals real-time data on patients’ well-being and progress, which assists them in providing quality care.